NeuroTechX/bci-workshop/INSTRUCTIONS.md

 Use the one that is more convenient for you.

-__*__ In this workshop, the Python scripts are compatible with Python 2 and Python 3.
+__*__ In this workshop, the Python scripts are compatible with Python 3 and Python 2.

-## Additional software for the workshop

-Additional software is required the workshop, specifically, the following tools:

-* **Muse SDK**: the software development kit provided to play around with the **Muse*** EEG headband.
-* **MuLES**: an EEG server that allows device-agnostic applications. __**__

-__*__ The Muse model utilized for this workshop is the 2014.
-Unfortunately the newer version (**Muse 2016**) is not supported for the moment in **MuLES**.
-If your device has 2 micro-USB ports, it's the 2014 model.

-__**__ The scripts for the workshop will perfectly work for other EEG headsets supported by **MuLES** for example: [EMOTIV EPOC+](https://www.emotiv.com/product/emotiv-epoc-14-channel-mobile-eeg/), [Neurosky MindWave](http://support.neurosky.com/kb/science/what-are-the-differences-between-the-mindset-mindwave-mindwave-mobile-and-mindband), [Neuroelectrics ENOBIO](http://www.neuroelectrics.com/products/enobio/) and [OpenBCI V3](http://docs.openbci.com/Hardware/02-Cyton).
-See [MuLES documentation](https://github.com/MuSAELab/MuLES/blob/master/MuLES_documentation.pdf) for further information.

 ## A Installation of software for the workshop

-There are many other programming languages ( C, C++, Java, Processing, etc.); a diversity of **BCI toolboxes** ([OpenVIBE](http://openvibe.inria.fr/), [BCI2000](http://www.bci2000.org/wiki/index.php/Main_Page), [BCILAB](http://sccn.ucsd.edu/wiki/BCILAB), etc.); and even **other EEG devices** (OpenBCI, Emotiv EPOC, Neurosky Mindwave, etc.).
+There are many other programming languages ( C, C++, Java, Processing, etc.); a diversity of **Tools to make a BCI** ([OpenVIBE](http://openvibe.inria.fr/), [BCI2000](http://www.bci2000.org/wiki/index.php/Main_Page), [BCILAB](http://sccn.ucsd.edu/wiki/BCILAB), [LSL](https://github.com/sccn/labstreaminglayer) etc.); and even **EEG devices** (Muse, OpenBCI, Emotiv EPOC, Neurosky Mindwave, etc.).

-Among those, we chose the **Python( or MATLAB/Octave)-Muse-MuLES** combination as it provides a lot of flexibility to hackers, but at the same time is simple enough that novice users can understand what they are doing.
+Among those, we chose the **Python( or MATLAB/Octave)-MuLES** combination as it provides a lot of flexibility to hackers, but at the same time is simple enough that novice users can understand what they are doing.
 Because of this choice, we are stuck with Windows OS; however, the goal of this workshop is to teach you about BCIs in general, so that you are able to apply this knowledge to the environment and tools of your choice.
 We won't focus much on tools here.

 These are the steps to setup your computer

 **A.1.** Installing Python and required packages
-**A.2.** Installing Muse SDK
+**A.2.** Installing Muse SDK and pairing the Muse EEG headband
 **A.3.** Installing MuLES (MuSAE Lab EEG Server)
-**A.4.** Pairing the Muse EEG headset and configuring MuLES
+**A.4.** Configuring MuLES
 **A.5.** Download the code for the workshop

-If you will use Octave, download the newest **w64** installer (`octave-4.2.1-w64-installer.exe` in March 2017) from [https://ftp.gnu.org/gnu/octave/windows/](https://ftp.gnu.org/gnu/octave/windows/), and execute.
-Then proceed to step **A.2**
+If you will use Octave, download the newest **w64** installer from [https://ftp.gnu.org/gnu/octave/windows/](https://ftp.gnu.org/gnu/octave/windows/), and execute.
+Then proceed to step **A.2**.
 If you will use MATLAB, and it's already installed proceed to step **A.2**

 ### A.1 Installing Python required packages
 Python is a high-level scripting language that has been widely adopted in a plethora of applications.
 It is open, free, simple to read, and has an extensive standard library.
 Many packages can also be downloaded online to complement its features.